EricJ19/stock-geometizer/README.md

 ## What is Stock Geometizer?

 ![Example Usage](resources/example_usage.png)
+###### Three stock geometries are created from the window on the bottom right.
+These shapes are based on financial data from the stock.

 Stock Geometizer is a data visualization tool to determine the desirability of stocks.
 A geometric shape is generated based on various factors such as buy recommendations, 3 year growth rate, 26 week price return, and others.